-Traveling can be a stressful experience, but it doesn't have to be that way.
+Traveling can be a stressful experience, but habits exist to reduce the level of stress.
 Preparing in advance for your trip can make life a lot simpler for you down the line.
 Putting together a checklist can help too.

 01 of 06